Hours & Info

 Individual Counseling

 If you’re here, you’re looking for help- and you’ve come to the right place!
-The therapists at Monsey Family Medical Center see you privately at your convenience.
-We are open late and on Sundays!
+The therapists at OHR Behavioral Health Services see you privately at your convenience.
+We are open late on weeknights and on Sundays!
 Our individual therapists are trained to guide you through all of life’s challenges.
 Whether it’s stress related to a job change or move, depression or anxiety that just won’t go away, or more complex and deep-rooted issues such as OCD, trauma, or addiction, we are here to help YOU get back on the road to emotional wellness.

 It is estimated that AT LEAST one in four Americans experience a behavioral health issue at some point in their lifetimes.
 These may be related to a certain situation, or rooted in genetics which could indicate that more acute and longer-term care may be needed.
 It could be anxiety, depression, compulsive eating or gambling, or other personality-related needs.
 Regardless, you should never feel ashamed or embarrassed to enter individual therapy. it can help unlock a new lease on life for you and help give you the tools to improve interactions with others on a daily basis.